roguehistory/DIGH-HIST3812/content/en/building/tech-req-at-a-glance.md

 ### Build Your Contribution to the Ottawa GLAM Workbench

  - Week 12: Build your official notebook for submission (code + commentary).
 It can reuse elements from your earlier experiments, or expand one of your earlier experiments.
-Write the documentation that contextualizes the notebook.
+Write the [Notebook Reflection](/building/cs-guidance) that contextualizes the notebook.
 Devote all of the time you have this week to this task.
 5 hrs

 ---